Total Eclipse (comics)

 Total Eclipse is an American comic book limited series in five prestige format parts published by Eclipse Comics in 1988 to 1989.
-A cross-company crossover in the style of Crisis on Infinite Earths commemorating the company's tenth anniversary, Total Eclipse was intended to bring all of the company's characters together, no matter how obscure or bizarre, many of whom were acquisitions from defunct Hillman Periodicals.
-These include Airboy and his Air Fighters, Aztec Ace, Miracleman, The New Wave, Beanworld, the Adolescent Radioactive Black Belt Hamsters, Destroyer Duck and Strike! and Sgt.
-Strike, while others such as Masked Man, The Heap, Doc Stearn...Mr.
-Monster, and Ms. Tree make smaller cameo appearances.
-A one-shot, Total Eclipse: The Seraphim Objective, was also published to tie in with the series.
+A cross-company crossover commemorating the company's tenth anniversary, Total Eclipse was intended to bring all of the company's characters together, no matter how obscure or bizarre.
+These included Airboy and the Air Fighters, Strike! and Sgt.
+Strike, Prowlers Leo Kragg and Tim Kida, Aztec Ace, The Liberty Project, Miracleman, The New Wave and Beanish.